 The recent solo exhibit at the Ottawa Art Gallery titled ‘Entre le chien et le loup’ by David R. Harper included two enormous stuffed wolves perched up on plinths, one all black, the other white.
 The title of the exhibit ‘Entre le chien et le loup’ describes the light just before nightfall, when it is difficult to distinguish a dog from a wolf.
 The depiction of the wolves (or were they dogs?) reminded me of other works of art throughout the national capital region that incorporate members of the canid genus, so I came up with this bike tour that visits their various locations.

 Our tour begins in Confederation Park across from City Hall where there is not one, but two pieces to discover.
 The first is a wolf incorporated into the monument commemorating aboriginal veterans, sculpted by Noel Lloyd Pinay.

-The second sculpture is a monument dedicated to animals used in war, represented in the form of a rescue dog.
+The second sculpture is part of the Animals in War Dedication that includes a bronze sculpture of a medical service dog.
 It is located at the base of the memorial to soldiers from Ottawa who died in the Boer War.